 Vaccination: Special precautions and a vaccinations certificate may be required.
 Malaria regulations can change at short notice.
 Please take medical advice in case of doubt.
 A yellow fever vaccination certificate is required from travelers arriving from infected areas.
 A cholera vaccination certificate is not an official condition of entry to Vietnam.
 However, cholera is a serious risk in the country.
 Malaria risk exists, predominantly in the falciparum form, throughout the year everywhere except urban areas, the Red River delta and the coastal plains of Central Vietnam.
 The recommended prophylaxis is mefloquine, doxycycline or atovaquone/proguanil, depending on the specific area visited.

 Food and drink: All water should be regarded as being potentially contaminated.
 Water used for drinking, brushing teeth or making ice should have first been boiled or otherwise sterilized.
 Milk is not pasteurized and should be boiled.
 Avoid dairy products that are likely to have been made from un-boiled milk.
 Only eat well-cooked meat and fish, preferably served hot.
 Vegetables should be cooked and fruit peeled.

-Safety: Cambodia is a relatively safe country to visit.
+Safety: Vietnam is a relatively safe country to visit.
 As a global rule, we recommend you never leave your belongings unattended and always maintain eye contact or a firm grip on cameras and shoulder bags.
 Valuables should be stored in the safety box in your room, if available, or at the reception.
-Avoid mopeds late at night.
-With regard to landmines, there are still many thousands of land-mines and unexploded ordnance in more remote areas of Cambodia.
-The chances of approaching these areas unknown to you are very small.
-In rural areas, always seek local advice and don't stray from that.
+Avoid mopeds late at night and choose reliable metered taxi companies.